terranovafr/C-CyberBattleSim/README.md

 Testing can be performed on the best or all checkpoints, across training, validation, and various scenario sets.

 ### Visualize the agent
 Trained agents can be visualized to better understand their behavior and decision-making.
 Visualization can replay trajectories and highlight chosen actions, and show the impact of the agent on the environment.
+Similarly to the testing command and its options, run:

 ```bash
 python3 visualize_agent.py --logs_folder AGENT_LOGS_FOLDER \